icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 by when exercising a capability.
 The capabilities and obligations associated with each |API| call will be converted into a licence through the Open Energy Governance Service (|OEGS|).

-We propose a system operating through a range of standardised capability grants and obligations.
-Standardisation will include legal text, ‘human readable’ text and summary notation. |DPs| must specify which capabilities and obligations are associated with each access rule, and publish this transparently in the dataset metadata.
+|OE| operates through a range of standardised capability grants and obligations.
+Standardisation
+includes legal text, ‘human readable’ text and summary notation. |DPs| must specify which capabilities and obligations are associated with each access rule, and publish this transparently in the dataset metadata.

 Future development of the guidelines
 ####################################

-This version of the guidelines contains details of operational requirements that it was possible to define by the end of project Phase 3 (31 July 2021).
+This version of the guidelines contains details of operational requirements defined within Phase 3 (ending 31 July 2021).
 The guidelines are designed as an iterative document that will develop in accordance with future phases of Open Energy.
-This may include items such as more in-depth guidance and tooling supporting the implementation of Open Energy policies, or details pertaining to dispute resolution.
 If you have any suggestions regarding areas of the operational guidelines that could benefit from further development, please contact openenergy@icebreakerone.org.